Gui-Yom/nuance/README.md

 ## TODO

+Ideas and tasks I should work on in no particular order.

 - Merge params uniform block with push_constant block
-- Error handling (currently it crashes if something goes wrong)
+- Error handling (currently crashes if something goes wrong)
 - GPU hot switch (for when you see that you need some extra gpu juice)
 - Bind textures as input
 - Bind buffers as output
 - Provide access to last rendered texture for stateful simulations
 - Sound processing
 - Save to image, gif or video
+- Load shaders directly from [shadertoy.com](https://shadertoy.com) (need to convert globals)
+- Shader editor (code editor, GLSL highlighting)